cadegw1/song-popularity-predictor/README.md

 ## About The Project

 The purpose of this project is to design and implement a song popularity predictor.
-The goal is to determine if the chance of a song becoming a hit can be calculated given certain metrics by using songs of varying degrees of success as a training dataset.
-Examples of song features that could be considered include song genre, tempo, year released, and artist familiarity.
-Some features will be classified by training, specifically genre.
-Others will be extracted from the Million Song Dataset, from which we will use to select songs for training and testing.
-We define success as becoming a Billboard Top 100 song.
-There are countless aspects that play into the success rate of a song, such as language or artist location; however, due to limitations, we are choosing features we believe will have the largest impact without overfitting the dataset.
-A song popularity predictor would give artists, record labels, and producers an estimated success rate of their song solely based on original characteristics like composition and artist.
+The goal is to determine if the chance of a song becoming a hit can be calculated using regression neural networks.
+Examples of song features that could be considered include song genre, tempo, and loudness.
+For training the network, both a custom-made dataset and a dataset called Spotify_Features pulled from an online source will be considered.
+There are countless aspects that play into the success rate of a song, such as language or artist location; however, due to limitations, we are investigating if we can remove low-impact features without noticeably affecting prediction accuracy.
+A song popularity predictor would give artists, record labels, and producers an estimated success rate of their song solely based on original characteristics of the audio itself.

 <p align="right">(<a href="#top">back to top</a>)</p>